Framstag/libosmscout/webpage/content/documentation/source.md

 Qt5 (optional)
 : for the Qt5 backend.

+Qt6 (optional)
+: for the Qt6 backend.
+The meson build currently supports building against Qt6, however due to changes in Qt6 the software builds but some features are disabled.

 freeglut (optional),
 glu (optional)
 : for the OpenGL demo

-Currently the library does compile without any external dependencies, however since you need to be able to import OSM data to make any use of the library you should at least have libxml2 or protobuf available.
+Currently, the library does compile without any external dependencies, however since you need to be able to import OSM data to make any use of the library you should at least have libxml2 or protobuf available.

 ## Supported Build systems, operating systems and compiler

-Libosmscout supports cmake and finally meson.
-It did support autotools, but this support was recently dropped.
+Libosmscout supports [cmake](https://cmake.org/) and [meson](https://mesonbuild.com/) for
+building the software.

-We plan to support cmake because of its wide-spread use and tools support and meson for its elegance.
+We support cmake because of its wide-spread use and tools support and meson for its elegance.

-We also do support 32bit and also 64bit builds on all platforms, though 32bit builds are not actively tested and thus deprecated.
+We did support 32bit builds, but there is no CI build to prove this anymore.
+Also, the software, especially the import, very quickly needs mor ethan 4GB memory.
+We support 64bit builds on all platforms.

 Support matrix: